 Clarke Quay is the flashier of the two and is basically a pedestrian mall that is sheltered by giant futuristic umbrellas.
-Visiting at night, there were colourful lights strobing above the pedestrians and music blaring out of every establishment along the mall.
+At night, there were colorful lights strobing above the pedestrians and music blaring out of every establishment along the mall.
 Not really my cup of tea but worth visiting for the show of lights.

-The cleverly designed Helix Bridge was one of my favourite spots in the city at night.
-Beautifully accented with electric blue LED lights, the bridge has viewpoints along its length that afford lovely views of the city across the water, the imposing structure of Marina Bay Sands and the bridge itself.
+The cleverly designed Helix Bridge was one of my favorite spots in the city at night.
+Beautifully accented with electric blue LED lights, the bridge has viewpoints along its length that afford lovely views of the city across the water, the imposing structure of Marina Bay Sands, and the bridge itself.

-Their sheer size is a big reason for their impressiveness, and when coupled with the brilliant colours that pop out of the night sky, it is hard not to be impressed.
-I sat among them, marvelling at their massiveness; giant beacons in a darkening night sky.
+Their sheer size is a big reason for their impressiveness, and when coupled with the brilliant colors that pop out of the night sky, it is hard not to be impressed.
+I sat among them, marveling at their massiveness; giant beacons in a darkening night sky.

 Just as we were about to leave music filled the air.
 We didn’t know there was a light show every evening and it was pure serendipity that we were around to see it.
-The trees changed colours, synchronised to full effect with the music.
+The trees changed colors, and synchronized to full effect with the music.
 It was a grand display and a definite highlight of my time in Singapore.

-Mostly Singapore came off as classy lady who was modern in most respects but still retained her old world charm.
+Mostly Singapore came off as a classy lady who was modern in most respects but still retained her old-world charm.

 But she definitely has a seedy side.